Effective

 Whakahoki kōrero How to provide feedback

-Feedback will be provided to the Minister for the Environment, the Regulations Review Committee, and the review panel considering these Orders in Council under the Severe Weather Emergency Recovery Legislation Act 2023.
+We will provide this feedback to the Minister for the Environment, the Regulations Review Committee, and the review panel that considers this Order in Council under the Severe Weather Emergency Recovery Legislation Act 2023.

-We are holding a webinar on Thursday 15 August, where the public can learn more about the proposed Order.
+We held a webinar on Thursday 15 August, so the public could learn more about the proposed Order.

 Provide your feedback